Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 Notes for guests

 Adventure Camping: Tent pitches and pre-pitched Tree Tents are available.
-Adventure camping is aimed at primarily friend groups, families and individuals at restricted times of year.
+Adventure camping is aimed at primarily friend groups, families and individuals.

 Two night stays: Available on a first come, first served basis, subject to availability.
 Open Friday - Monday outside of school holidays and daily during school holidays.